Here is the method we use to bathe a cat, complete with our secret tool! For many of us, bath time is part of Maine Coon cat care.

 Here is the secret tool we use to bathe a cat: A sturdy stool.
 We put Leo in the water and get him wet, but you can't shampoo a cat while he's under water!
 So, we put a stool right in the tub.

 He climbs up on it after we wet him.
 This method works great.
 Then we shampoo him quickly and efficiently.
-We try to make it as painless on him as possible.
+We try to make it as smooth for him as possible.

 The fur doesn't wet easily.
 It's designed to keep the cat warm and dry in the snow and rain, after all.